-Today, the trail takes you across high ridges to appreciate the rugged beauty of your surroundings rich with mountain vegetation.
+Today, the trail takes you across high ridges to appreciate the rugged beauty of your surroundings, rich with mountain vegetation.
 The path winds through meadows adorned with wildflowers (in summer) and asparagus (in spring).
-The first mountain pass you cross provides a spectacular view of Kanchenjunga (on the border of Nepal and India), and a number of Bhutanese Himalayan peaks.
+The first mountain pass you cross provides a spectacular view of Kanchenjunga (on the border of Nepal and India) and several Bhutanese Himalayan peaks.
 As you descend the pass, you will be able to see the entirety of the Dagala Mountains range, as well as meadows and yak herder camps.

 Once you have descended into the Labatama Valley, you'll begin climbing gradually through the valley, passing yak herder huts before arriving at Uthso Tsho.
 Your campsite for this evening is right next to the lake.